pminina01/readthedocs/How-to-use-structured-logging.md

 ## Formatting
-The formatting of message templates parameters depends on the datatype (and not just `ToString`):
+The formatting of message depends on the datatype of the parameters.

 Example:
 ```c#